Kanban-Zai/kanban-zai-version-1.0/core.md

 These must be adopted by all Kanban-Zai teams and may not be overridden or changed.

-### AUDIT
+### JOURNAL

-An audit is simple a record noted in your kanban-zai.yaml of an auditable event.
+A journal is simple a record noted in your kanban-zai.yaml of an auditable event.
 It is not a negative or a positive, it just a record of some aspect on or opinion about, the team.

 What events are auditable?